happymondaylabs/vibecode/README.md

 ### Usage
 1. Enter the magic name: `monday`
 2. Enter the magic age: `32`
+3. Select any theme you want to test
-3. The system will automatically skip payment and use the theme image as a mock video
+4. The system will automatically skip payment and generate a mock video using the theme image
+5. You can test all 8 themes this way without any payment processing

 ### Security Notes
 - ⚠️ **NEVER** set these variables in production